Law School Case Brief

-1. Plaintiff must show either that the intention was unlawful, or that the defendant is in fault.
+In an action to recover damages for an alleged assault and battery, the rule is that the plaintiff must show either that the intention was unlawful, or that the defendant was in fault.
 If the intended act is unlawful, the intention to commit it must necessarily be unlawful.